 The expected outcomes of this project are: a successful stand and presence at the event; increased awareness of the role of EGI and its benefits for this community; the identification of new sub-communities with Earth Sciences that have needs that EGI can potentially satisfy.

+Outcome

 The project has made good progress: a stand has been booked (which also supports two guests from EGI.eu at the event); a suitable proposal to present an abstract by EGI.eu was submitted and has recently been accepted.
 A request has been circulated to the NILs asking that those with an interest in supporting researchers engaged in the Earth Sciences participate.
 The wiki page will be maintained with details of NILs interested in participating.